-To register, text the word 'register' to 999.
+Text the word 'register' to 999.
 You will get a reply, and should then follow the instructions you are sent.
-This will only take approximately two minutes of your time and could save your life.
+This will take about two minutes of your time and could save your life.

-Mountaineering Scotland has combined with the Mountain Rescue Scotland to publish this aide memoire for emergency procedures in the event of an incident.
+Mountaineering Scotland has worked together with Scottish Mountain Rescue to provide this simple advice for how manage in the event of an incident:

 If all other forms of communication fail, the internationally recognised emergency signals are six blasts on the whistle or six torch flashes repeated every minute.